rafaabt/ENFOR-SA/pytorch/reports/README.md

 # The fraction of injections masked during the Gemmini matmul
 len(df_gemm_msk)/injections

-# The number of injections exposed to the the layer output, to the SW
+# The number of injections exposed to the the output layer, in the SW level
 count = (
     (df_full['gemm_msk']  == 0) &
     (df_full['scale_msk'] == 0) &
     (df_full['round_msk'] == 0) &
     (df_full['clamp_msk'] == 0)
 ).sum()
 ```